caltechlibrary/mkpage/examples/codemeta.md

 # mkpage

-Command line tools for web content generation and publishing using Markdown, Fountain, JSON and Golang template.
+Command line tools for web content generation and publishing using Markdown, Fountain, JSON and Pandoc template.